Preservation of Paper Records

 |At the Alaska Geological Materials Center (GMC) it is recognized that information contained on older paper records may become ambiguous or indecipherable to contemporary users.
 It has been found that senior, typically retired volunteers, may have familiarity from previous professional experience with the particular information or with the idiosyncratic original styles of recording and description which can be found older paper records.
 The GMC has maintained a long-term program of seeking out volunteers who may have specific institutional memory, or experience with legacy data types or information to aid in translating information to digital formats.|

-Applying Optical character recognition (OCR), when availble, to scanned documents increases their searchability and usefulness in extracting text and information.
-OCR technology is now widely-availble through PDF creating and reading software and is recommended for use on scanned records prior to release.
+Applying Optical Character Recognition (OCR), when available, to scanned documents increases their searchability and usefulness in extracting text and information.
+OCR technology is now widely-available through Portable Document Format (PDF) creating and reading software and is recommended for use on scanned records prior to release.